marciof/Eon/README.md

 # Checklist #

-- Keep it simple, and practical.
+- Keep it simple, concise, and practical.
 - Make right things easy (easier than wrong things), encouraged, and the only way.
 - Principle of Least Surprise: "The design should match the user's experience, expectations, and mental models."
 - "Zero-one-infinity rule": no arbitrary limits.
 - Prefer flat over nested.
 (Eg. prefer object composition over class inheritance.)
 - No undefined behavior.
 - "A programming language is low level when its programs require attention to the irrelevant."
 (Alan Perlis).
-Remove any need to have helper scripts auto-generate skeleton or boiler-plate code.
 - Low cognitive load and typing difficulty (US keyboard layout, prefer home row keys).
+- http://rigaux.org/language-study/scripting-language/ (Perl: `push @files, map {"$dir/$_"} sort grep {/^access\.log/} readdir DH;`)

 # Changelog #